marrowe/word2diavec/README.md

 Metrics used:
 1. "vanilla" offset method
-2. nearest neighbor cosine similarities of b
+2. only-b: nearest neighbor cosine similarities of b
-3. most similar to both a* and b
+3. ignore-a: most similar to both a* and b

 It also returns a the cosine similarities between models for a list of target words, as well as the top three most similar words for each model.

-In Explore mode, all of the above is true, except instead of returning the scored Linzen metrics, it returns
+In Explore mode, all of the above is true, except instead of returning the scored Linzen metrics, it returns a dictionary of the analogy in question with the model's Linzen results in a tuple (e.g., {'a : a* :: b : ': (vanilla word, only-b word, ignore-a word)

 Output consists of the average Linzen scores and individual cosine similarities in .txt format.